ibm-messaging/mq-helm/samples/AzureAKSMultiInstance/README.md

 1. This will take a minute or so to deploy, and the status can be checked with the following command: `kubectl get pods | grep multiinstance`.
 Wait until one of the three Pods is showing `1/1` under the ready status (only one will ever show this, the remainding two will be `0/1` showing they are replicas).

 ## Testing
+The prerequisite is that the IBM MQ is installed under `/opt/mqm` directory or binaries (Redistributable client) are available in the same path on the host machine on which the testing is carried out.

 Navigate to the *../test* directory.
 No modifications should be required, as the endpoint configuration for your environment will be discovered automatically.

 1. To initiate the testing, run the **./sendMessage.sh \<namespace\>** command.
 It will then connect to MQ and start sending messages immediately.